 - We're in the process of becoming an international

-American culture, American political system, and American church world.
-Change is coming,
+of the American culture, American political system, and American church world.
+Change in that

-however, and I believe God is going to guide into creating the necessary structures to function
+regard is happening, however, and I believe God is going to guide us into creating the necessary

-- Do we have any "Alabaster" churches in Italy?
+- Do we have any Alabaster offering churches in Italy?

 - Yes, we do.
 The church in Sarzana was built with